IMM 5257 Schedule 1 Explained (IEC Canada)

 For this specific form, any trip regardless of the duration, must be listed.
 Especially the entries where you used a passport are cross-checked with official records, so it’s important your travel history matches what’s in the governments systems.

-Example of how the rows under “from to” should look if you have only traveled once:
+Example of how the rows under “from to” should look if you have only travelled once:

 • Period at home